What Is the Best Honey in the World?

 Sage honey comes from the purple flowers of the clary sage plant.
 Sage is most abundant on the United States West Coast from California to Oregon.
 Sage honey is very light in color making it almost transparent.
 It resists crystallizing.
 The flavor is like bubble gum.

-Leatherwood honey is unique to Tasmania.
+Leatherwood Honey is unique to Tasmania.
 This is where the Leatherwood tree grows with its white blooms.
-Leatherwood honey is unique in that it has a lightly spicy flavor.
+Leatherwood Honey is unique in that it has a lightly spicy flavor.
 In addition, it is higher in antioxidants than typical honey.
-The Apimondia International Apicultural Congress named a leatherwood honey the best-tasting honey in the world in 2015.
+The Apimondia International Apicultural Congress named leatherwood honey the best-tasting honey in the world in 2015.

-If you enjoyed this article visit our Blog to read more about the best types of honey in the world and how to use them!
+If you enjoyed this article please visit the World of Honey Blog to read more about the best types of honey in the world and how to use them.
+Also, visit the World of Honey website to buy honey online!